-The university’s arts & design department operates out of its modern facilities at the renovated historic Rialto City Center campus in downtown Joliet.
-The university also operates a federally funded Health and Wellness Center in the downtown area, the first nurse practitioner-managed center in Will County.
+The university’s Arts & Design Department operates out of its modern facilities at the renovated historic Rialto City Center campus in downtown Joliet.
+The university also operates a federally funded Health and Wellness Center in the downtown area.
+This is the first nurse practitioner managed center in Will County.

 Located just north of Joliet on Route 53 in Romeoville, Lewis University is a comprehensive, Catholic university with a richly diverse student body, including traditional-age students, as well as adults of all ages.
 The ninth-largest among more than 80 private colleges and universities in Illinois, Lewis University offers approximately 80 undergraduate majors and programs of study, 22 graduate programs and accelerated programs for working adults through the Colleges of Arts and Sciences, Business, Education, and Nursing and Health Professions.
 Students attend classes at the main campus in Romeoville and at sites throughout the Chicagoland area, including campuses in Shorewood, Hickory Hills, Oak Brook and Tinley Park.